 'I just let loose': Memphis man kills two intruders with AK-47

-A man in Tennessee says he “just let loose” with his AK-47 on two burglars who hew found in his home Friday night.
+A man in Tennessee says he “just let loose” with his AK-47 on two burglars who he found in his home Friday night.

 The man, who chose not to be identified for fear of his safety, told WMC-TV he found two gunman when he arrived at his Memphis home.